Drakkar-Software/OctoBot/docs/source/pages/Customize-your-OctoBot.rst

 Default tentacles
 ^^^^^^^^^^^^^^^^^

-OctoBot default tentacles are automatically installed when first starting your OctoBot.\ :raw-html-m2r:`<br>` You can re-install them anytime using the following command options to your OctoBot binary or python version:
+OctoBot default tentacles are automatically installed when first starting your OctoBot.

+You can re-install them anytime using the following command options to your OctoBot binary or python version:
 ``tentacles --install --all``